edanamerchan/project_Hudl/project_Hudl.md

 Analysis per region: Europe
 --------------------------------------------

 Europe has the most history on the cup and the most spots but counties as well.
-Vey important is to remove the countries that have participated in the past but do not exist anymore.
-Contries like  *Federal Republic of Germany (FRG)*, *German Democratic Republic (GDR)*, *Yugoslavia*, *Czechoslovakia*, *Soviet Union* have to be removed from the data.
+Very important is to remove the countries that have participated in the past but do not exist anymore.
+Countries like  *Federal Republic of Germany (FRG)*, *German Democratic Republic (GDR)*, *Yugoslavia*, *Czechoslovakia*, *Soviet Union* have to be removed from the data.
+Italy is the country with more participations and much more points than the others.

-The linear model fit in this case has a good confidence interval
+Since there are several points in this group, I applied the clustering algorithm with 3 center points to distinguish between the countries in the low (1), middle (2) and high (3) parts.

 ```r